Floydlang/floyd/docs/floyd_speak.md

 |__a >= b__ 		| a larger or equal to b

-# ENCODING
+# SOURCE CODE FILES

 Floyd Speak files are always utf-8 files with no BOM.
+Their extension is ".floyd".

 # VALUES, VARIABLES AND CONSTANTS